Cy4Shot/cyutils/README.md

 ## Installation

 You can install CyUtils with <a href="https://pip.pypa.io/en/stable/installing/">pip</a>!
-Once you have installed pip, open Command Prompt or Powershell and type:
+Once you have installed pip, open Command Prompt, Terminal or Powershell and type:
 ```
 pip install cyutils
 ```